UW-ISC/hrp-portal/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.9.5 =

+* Improvement: Update Menu Locations screen design to make it clearer that locations can be expanded to view available options

 = 2.9.4 =